aeroscissorz/Computer_Vision/README.md

-# Dominant Colors Extraction
+# DynImagic

-This Python script extracts dominant colors from an image using k-means clustering and visualizes them along with their RGB values.
+This Python script extracts dominant colors from an image using k-means clustering, visualizes them along with their RGB values and generates individual images with the same pattern.

 ## Dependencies
 - OpenCV